 The WATERS industrial challenge addresses the design and integration of heterogeneous hardware-software systems.
 The challenge is proposed by Arne Hamann, Dakshina Dasari, and Falk Wurst, Corporate Research Robert Bosch GmbH and Ignacio Sañudo, Nicola Capodieci, Paolo Burgio and Marko Bertogna, University of Modena and Reggio Emilia.
 The description of the 2019 industrial challenge is available on the WATERS community forum and the Amalthea model can also be found on the forum.

-This year is an extension of the 2016 and 2017 challenges proposed by Arne Hamann, Simon Kramer, Martin Lukasiewycz and Dirk Ziegenbein from Robert Bosch GMBH.
+This year is an extension of the 2019 challenges proposed by Arne Hamann, Simon Kramer, Martin Lukasiewycz and Dirk Ziegenbein from Robert Bosch GMBH.
 The description and previous solutions are available on the WATERS community forum.

 Industrial challenges @WATERS

 A session will be devoted to the presentation of the solutions to the industrial challenges.
 Solutions to the 2020 challenge are welcome.
 Authors of accepted submissions will have the opportunity to give a short talk during that session and present their solution to the audience during the interactive demo session.
 Depending on the participation, a joint publication of the challenge solutions will be considered.
 Please note that we aim at a collaborative reviewing process: your submission implies that you agree to participate as a reviewer to the (light-weight) evaluation of contributions submitted by others.